leonardorifeli/resume/Readme.md

 I'm communicative, organized and responsible.
 My focus is teamwork with commitment and enthusiasm to solve problems in the most viable way.

 Seek new knowledge and challenges to be constantly evolving.
-Since very young I am passionate about technology, I adequo there are changes, I always try to improve and pass on my knowledge.
+Since very young I am passionate about technology, I suit there are changes, I always try to improve and pass on my knowledge.

 ## My Skills